 - Have adequate language skills to satisfactorily complete the tasks/supervision on the traineeship.

-- Take two online OLS language tests, one before and one at the end of your traineeship.
+- Take one online OLS language test before your traineeship.

 - Be insured throughout the entire traineeship.